Building the AI-First Bank: A Strategic Guide

 Build vs. Buy in an Agentic World

-Banks approaching these pathways face a fundamental question: what should we build ourselves, and where should we partner?
+Banks pursuing these pathways face a fundamental question: what should we build ourselves, and where should we partner?
 The answer shapes timeline, cost, and competitive positioning.

 A mature vendor ecosystem has emerged across three distinct layers.
 At the foundation, platforms such as Amazon Bedrock, Microsoft Azure AI, and Google Vertex AI provide model hosting, orchestration, and compute—capabilities that are increasingly commoditized and rarely a source of differentiation.